-Highland RFCA’s ChamberFORCE initiative was launched just three months ago and is already demonstrating its worth.
+Highland RFCA’s initiative with Chambers of Commerce was launched just three months ago and is already demonstrating its worth.

 Chambers members are able to access a range of benefits such as help with recruiting highly skilled ex-military personnel, access to exclusive networking and briefing events, and a range of no-cost leadership and staff development opportunities.
 One example of those benefits was the recent opportunity for employers to see Reservist soldiers from 7 SCOTS in action at the Barry Buddon Training Area near Carnoustie.